HEIDI ABRAMS, MSSA, LISW

 MARK FAIRFIELD, LCSW, BCD

 Mark is the Founder of The Relational Center, a grassroots nonprofit in Los Angeles.
 He is a longtime community organizer, organizational consultant, author and teacher.
 After completing his graduate studies at Columbia University in the 90s, he took various leadership positions in the AIDS movement for over a decade.
 Mark consults with other non-profit boards and management teams, offering strategic planning facilitation, leadership development and support for culture shift.

 Alan has a Master's degree in Clinical/Counseling Psychology from Akron University and is a Licensed Social Worker.
 A graduate of the Gestalt Institute of Cleveland, he is licensed as an Independent Chemical Dependency Counselor and has been in private practice since 1987.
 In addition, Alan teaches psychology at several local colleges.

 Gail Feinstein, LCSW, LMT

-Gail Feinstein is a gestalt therapist, feminine power leadership coach, trainer and ritual consultant.
-She has been doing Women's Work for more than 35 years.
+Gail Feinstein has been practicing gestalt for 40 years.
+She is also a transformational leadership coach, supervisor, trainer and ritual consultant.
 She is committed to the process of awakening and liberating women into their leadership, sensuality and radiance while holding space for them to come into their full flourishing.
-She is the past president of the Association for the Advancement of Gestalt Therapy and the New York Institute for Gestalt Therapy and had the privilege of being mentored by Laura Perls.
+She is a women’s activist and a lover of nature, life, learning and all things sacred.
+She is past president of the Association for the Advancement of Gestalt Therapy and the New York Institute for Gestalt Therapy and had the privilege and pleasure of being mentored by Laura Perls.

 BARBARA W. FIELDS, MSSA, LISW